Skip to main content

 }

-Here, we have a user entity with a unique key on its name and public key and a mutable address property.
+Here, we have a user entity with a unique key in its name, a public key, and a mutable address property.
 In operation update_address, we want to find the user and update the address.
 The function find_and_check_signer thus retrieves not only the user entity with a specific name in the first at-expression.
 It also fetches the pubkey property to be able to require a signature matching this key without making an additional SQL select.
 The new address is then updated with a simple assignment.

-But let's say now that we instead want the address to be split into a street name and a zip code.
+Let's say that we instead want the address split into a street name and a zip code.
 The new model would thus look like:

 key name;